Operation Nazi Zombies: Reception

-Horrornews.net praised the film's special FX.
+Horrornews.net praised the film's special effects.
 Ain't It Cool News reviewed the film, stating that they "love productions like this because one can see that it is driven by a dedicated soul, doing a little bit of everything to make his dream happen.
 The end result is not perfect, but everyone involved seem to be giving it their all and a deep love of horror exudes from every frame."